aarron-lee/legion-go-tricks/README.md

 ### Known bugs

+- (2024/03/28) BazziteOS - Ptyxis terminal app might be crashing
+  - if crashing, switch to the Konsole terminal until the bug gets fixed.
+    - instructions can be found [here](#enable-konsole-application)
 - (2024/03/21) BazziteOS - Mangohud performance overlay is reporting inaccurate power consumption
   - device is not actually consuming the reported power amounts
 - Occasionally steam game mode will flash white